fernandozhs/neatnik/doc/parameters.md

 static std::vector<double> assimilating_links
 ```

-The probability mass function for assimilating each homologous `Link` from another `Genotype`.
+The probability mass function for attempting to assimilate the homologous `Link`s from another `Genotype`.
 The first element encodes the proability of failure, while the second element encodes the probability of success.
 &nbsp;